“Don’t use a cold call script.” That is what some sales professionals say. Are they right? Let’s break that philosophy down to answer that question.

 At this point, they are actually very correct – you do not sound good when you read from a sales script.
 You sound like a junior-level salesperson, and the prospect will not have much respect for you and will become guarded, thinking, “Uh oh, a salesperson trying to sell me something.”

 This is why not reading directly from a script is one of the key steps to take when working from a cold call script.
-The best way to do this is to be very familiar with the call script so that you can use it more as a guide and not something that you need to read directly from.
+The best way to do this is to be very familiar with the call script so you can use it more as a guide than as something you need to read directly.

 I am not a junior-level salesperson.